santisq/PSCompression/docs/en-US/Expand-GzipArchive.md

 ### String

-This cmdlet outputs an array of string to the success stream when `-DestinationPath` is not used and a single multi-line string when used with the `-Raw` switch.
+This cmdlet outputs an array of string to the success stream when `-Destination` is not used and a single multi-line string when used with the `-Raw` switch.

 ### None